 In practice the Chief Statistician (or Chief Social Researcher) will delegate these responsibilities to a series of data managers, whose role is to ensure that data holdings are managed in accordance with the best practice principles and standards set out in the Code of Practice for Statistics, or in some instances as set out in the Government Social Research Code.

 In particular, each data holding will have a named data manager, whose duties involve:

 - the collection, quality assurance, and maintenance of the data holding, including appropriate data retention, preservation, and destruction practices in line with the relevant code of practice and other archiving requirements

-- the compilation and maintenance of metadata for the data holding as a whole, including an assessment of the quality assurance in line with guidance associated with the Code of Practice for Official Statistics, and documentation for related statistical resources
+- the compilation and maintenance of metadata for the data holding as a whole, including an assessment of the quality assurance in line with guidance associated with the Code of Practice for Statistics, and documentation for related statistical resources

 - providing access to the data holding in as much detail as is reliable and practicable, subject to legal and confidentiality constraints, in a format that is useful and flexible to the user